 Thanks go to Mark Fisher for helmet / handlebar cam videos of Bike Rally 2010 , days 1-6 ...just to give you a taste.

-The Bike Rally departs early Sunday morning.
-We start out heading down Yonge St to the Waterfront Trail.
-The departure from Toronto is marked by cheering onlookers as all the cyclists depart the city.
-We have 108 km to cover till Port Hope.
+The Bike Rally departed early Sunday morning.
+This year we started out heading west on Wellesley, then up to Bloor/Danforth.
+The departure from Toronto was marked by cheering onlookers as all the cyclists departed the city.

 Toronto to Port Hope - 108 km

-The route on Day 1 takes us along now familiar training ride routes before heading into the countryside.
-These will be the busiest roads of the journey as we travel on the Kings Highway for sections but they are lightly travelled on Sunday.
-Rolling hills make the afternoon challenging but also one of the prettiest.
+The route on Day 1 took us along familiar training ride routes before heading into the countryside.
+These can be busy roads as we traveln the Kings Highway for sections but they were lightly travelled on Sunday.
+Rolling hills made the afternoon challenging but also one of the prettiest.

 108 km: Campsite - The Haskills Farm is a gorgeous location, high atop a cliff overlooking Lake Ontario just before Port Hope.
 Swimming is available off the rocky shore.